aitorpazos/sshBasedApi/README.md

 API method, which will have the implementation script or binary as shell for that user.
 Take a look at the examples for a better understanding.

+## docker images
+You can create images for x86 and RaspberryPi going into `docker` folder and run `make`command (you need to have `cpp`command installed as it's used for `Dockerfile` pre-processing.